Office of Professional Standards

 Citizen Complaint Form

 You will be asked to fill out a Citizen Complaint Form which can be downloaded and printed off by clicking here.
+Complaints may be filed in person, in writing, verbally, or by emailing Lt.
+Brandie Hart.

 WI Statute 946.66 states, "Whoever knowingly makes a false complaint regarding the conduct of a law enforcement officer is subject to a Class A forfeiture."